 4) Weak Drive Structure

-A week drive structure is one of the main causes of timing belt failure.
-If the transmission vibrates extremely or the timing belt is significantly affected by belt stretch, its means that you have a weak drive structure.
+A weak drive structure is one of the main causes of timing belt failure.
+If the transmission vibrates extremely or the timing belt is significantly affected by belt stretch, it means that you have a weak drive structure.

 Solution: By reinforcing the drive structure, you can fix this issue.